Advanced Pod Configuration

 For more information, see Pod Priority and Preemption.

-Runtime classes allow you to select different container runtimes for different Pods.
-This is useful when you need different isolation levels or runtime features.
+A RuntimeClass allows you to specify the low-level container runtime for a Pod.
+It is useful when you want to specify different container runtimes for different kinds of Pod, such as when you need different isolation levels or runtime features.

 apiVersion: v1